 Surround Yourself with the Best

-When sharing these experiences during her interview, it was immediately realized that our Service-Disabled Veteran-Owned Small Business (SDVOSB) needed someone like Laura to assist in fulfilling our commitment to the veterans we have devoted and pledged ourselves to serving.
-These men and women deserve acknowledgement and the best care they can receive; at SRG we look for the applicants that resonate with and sincerely understand this.
+When sharing these unique experiences during her interview, it was immediately realized that our Service-Disabled Veteran-Owned Small Business (SDVOSB) needed someone like Laura to assist in fulfilling our commitment to the veterans we have devoted and pledged ourselves to serving.
+These men and women deserve acknowledgement and the best care available to them; at SRG we look for the applicants that resonate with and sincerely understand this.

 Laura, the former President of Project RAWW at FSU is, today, an intern at Strategic Resilience Group.
 She works to assist our team in producing the best service we may offer to those we admire the most, our American veterans.